pLinho/simple-ts-todo-list-app-non-framework/README.md

 ---

-# Micro Core
+# Micro Core (v0.0.0)
-MiniCore Typescript non-framework to simple proposes.
+Mini Core in Typescript to manipulate html non-templates.

 Features:
-- Skin View;
+- Skin Class for change appearance of ViewsRenders with css notation;
+- Encapsulated skins for created components in runtime;
 - ViewRender;
--